ComScore

 • Time Commitment: 25 minutes

-Pesto makes everything taste special, including zucchini noodles.
+Pesto makes everything taste a little fancy, including zucchini noodles.
 Toss on a generous flurry of fresh Parmesan and you’re golden.
+Pair this one with grilled chicken, seared pork chops or pizza.

 45. Grilled Peach and Halloumi Salad with Lemon-Pesto Dressing